thoughtstem/Summer2019/README.md

 Below are the __current__ goals of the six kata collections:

 - __Data Science__: A large, diverse category that includes any teachings related to data science.
 Current katas emphasize visualization of data.
-Proto-katas that contain functions such as `curry`, `map` or `apply` will go here and those that use the __plot__ library.
+Proto-katas that contain functions such as `curry`, `map` or `apply` and those that use the __plot__ library will go here.

 - __Fundamentals__: A large, diverse category guiding through relatively simple projects that teach how to use the __pict__, __2htdp/image__, and __2htdp/universe__ library.

 - __Game__: Several kata sets that teach the __2htdp/universe library__ to create a finished interactive/animated game-like product.

-- __GIF__: Kata sets that teach how to use blank GIF template and the __2htdp/image__ library to create personalized GIFs.
+- __GIF__: Kata sets that teach how to use blank GIF templates and the __2htdp/image__ library to create personalized GIFs.

-- __Memes__: Several katas sets that teach how to use blank meme templates and the __2htdp/image__ library to create personalized memes.
+- __Memes__: Several kata sets that teach how to use blank meme templates and the __2htdp/image__ library to create personalized memes.

 - __Web__: Several kata sets that teach web design using basic __CSS__ through Racket.